 This ability replaces martial flexibility.

-Stylish Fighter (Ex)
+Stylish Warrior (Ex)

 At 1st level, one to put on a show, the demon hunter excels at showing off during combat.
 While he doesn’t exactly dance, some would believe the demon hunter if he said he was.
 While in combat, the demon hunter can accrue style points for combining attacks and dodging enemies.
 Points are translated into rankings, which in turn give buffs to his allies.

-For every attack the demon hunter lands, he gains 1 point, for every attack he misses, he loses 1 point.
+For every attack the demon hunter lands on an enemy, he gains 1 point, for every attack he misses, he loses 1 point.
 If the demon hunter gets hit and takes damage, he loses 2 points and if he falls unconscious or dies, he loses all points.
 A confirmed critical hit rewards double the normal style points.
 A successful check with the Antagonize feat grants the demon hunter 1 style point per antagonized enemy, this can only happen once per enemy per encounter.
 Successfully using Acrobatics to move through a threatened area grants 1 point, moving through an enemy’s space instead grants 2, acrobatic rewards can only occur once per round.
 If the demon hunter does not attack for 2 full turns, he loses 1 point, he also loses 1 point per 6 seconds outside of combat.

 The demon hunter stops getting points if he uses the same attack 3 times in a row.
 For example, if he full-attacked with a longsword, he only gets a point for the first 3 hits, any hits afterwards do not reward a point.
 Changing to a different weapon style, gun/ranged weapon, combat maneuver or spell will reset this effect, allowing them to accrue points with the initial attack again.
 The first 3 hits of two-weapon fighting give a point each, afterwards, the demon hunter must use a combat maneuver or swap to a single weapon, 2-handed weapon, or ranged weapon to gain points again.